 Information Gathered On Full Channel Web Sites

 We use log files and “cookies” to track Internet protocol (IP) addresses, browser type, referring/exit pages, computer operating systems, keywords entered at search engines and the frequency of pages viewed on the site.
-This information is used to gather information for our site such as; demographic info, trend tracking, better optimization of our site for users and is not directly tied to personally identifiable information.
+This information is used to gather information for our site such as; demographic info, trend tracking, for better optimization of our site for users and for the identification of abuse.

 To measure performance of our online ads, Google uses small strings of text (known as cookies) that are placed on your computer when you click on our search engine ads.
 Cookies typically remain active on your computer for about 30 days.
 If you visit certain pages of this site during that period, Google and Full Channel will be able to tell that you saw the ad delivered by Google.
 This helps us keep advertising costs down and in turn keeps our prices low.